tathodtushar99/Pwc-PowerBI-Virtual-Case-Experience/README.md

   e) Agent's performance

-Building a dashboard using Power Bi gives us more clarity about how actual work happens in Real-time by solving real case problems, it was a challenge as well as very exciting to learn.
+Building a dashboard using Power BI gives us more clarity about how actual work happens in real-time by solving real case problems, it was a challenge as well as very exciting to learn.

 Here is a dashboard I created for a telecom client-

 ![image](https://github.com/tathodtushar99/Call-Center-Analysis/assets/90443509/4a30c61f-65e7-452a-84e3-9473bec183eb)

-# Task 3: Customer Retention
+### Task 3: Customer Retention

   In this task, we performed a customer churn analysis by -